 - control of dealings in, and power to acquire, foreign currency accruing abroad to residents of Australia;

-- similar control with regard to other assets held abroad by other residents of Australia?
+- similar control with regard to other assets held abroad by other

 - Trading bank reserves: